Different types of baby carriers

-There are plenty of different baby carrier alternatives on the market.
-All of varying shapes, sizes, styles, colors and designs.
+There are plenty of baby carrier alternatives on the market.
+All of which vary in shapes, sizes, styles, colors and designs.
 Here are the three most common baby wearing products.

-To carry in a wrap is nothing new – people have been doing it for centuries.
-However, there are plenty more alternatives today.
-There’s a wide range of wraps with different functions, fabrics and patterns on the market today.
+To carry in a wrap is nothing new - people have been doing it for centuries.
+However, today there are more alternatives: there’s a wide range of wraps with different functions, fabrics and patterns on the market today.
 Pre-tied or not, woven or stretchy, plain or patterned.

 Slings, ring slings and pouch slings

 The fabric of a wrap is usually soft and stretchy.
 A sling, on the other hand, is usually made out of a woven, more stable, but not as soft fabric.

 A ring sling is also - just like the wrap - a piece of fabric to put your baby in.
 When wearing a ring sling you thread the fabric through two rings at the end.
 This creates a pouch for the baby to sit in.
 It's worn across the torso and is supported by one shoulder.

 A pouch sling is a version of the ring sling carrier.
 It’s one loop of fabric that goes across the body - from one shoulder to opposite hip.
 Most pouch slings doesn’t allow you to adjust the size as your baby grows, or if you need to share it with others.
 However, many parents like that it's easy to put on and to put your child in.